What is Fair Trade?

 What is Fairtrade University?

-A Fairtrade University is a university that has been certified as a university that is working to promote fair trade.
-The certification standards were established as a result of the "Fairtrade Town University Movement" that began in the UK, and 286 universities around the world have been certified (as of September 2022).
-In Japan, the Fairtrade University Standards were established in 2014 based on the UK standards, and the Japan Fairtrade Forum, a general incorporated association, is the certification body.
+These are universities that have been certified for their commitment to promoting fair trade.
+The certification standards were established following the "Fair Trade Town University Movement" which began in the UK, and as of 2024, 268 universities worldwide have been certified.
+In Japan, based on the UK standards, the Fair Trade University Standards were completed in 2014, and the Japan Fair Trade Forum is the certification body.

 Fair Trade University Certification Standards